evolutionaryscale/esm/README.md

 pip install esm
 ```

-## ESM C
+## ESM C <a name="esm-c"></a>
 [ESM Cambrian](https://www.evolutionaryscale.ai/blog/esm-cambrian) is a parallel model family to our flagship ESM3 generative models.
 While ESM3 focuses on controllable generation of proteins for therapeutic and many other applications, ESM C focuses on creating representations of the underlying biology of proteins.

 ESM C comes with major performance benefits over ESM2.
 The 300M parameter ESM C delivers similar performance to ESM2 650M with dramatically reduced memory requirements and faster inference.
 The 600M parameter ESM C rivals the 3B parameter ESM2 and approaches the capabilities of the 15B model, delivering frontier performance with far greater efficiency.
 The 6B parameter ESM C sets a new benchmark, outperforming the best ESM2 models by a wide margin.

 ESM C models are available immediately for academic and commercial use under a new license structure designed to promote openness and enable scientists and builders.
-You can find our [open](https://www.evolutionaryscale.ai/policies/cambrian-open-license-agreement) and [non-commercial](https://www.evolutionaryscale.ai/policies/cambrian-non-commercial-license-agreement) license agreements here.
+You can find the high level take-away of the license structure in the [Licenses](#licenses) section of this page, and the full license structure in the [LICENSE.md](LICENSE.md) file.

-You can use the following guides to start using ESM C models today through [HF](https://huggingface.co/EvolutionaryScale), [the Forge API](https://forge.evolutionaryscale.ai/) and [AWS SageMaker](https://aws.amazon.com/sagemaker/).
+You can use the following guides to start using ESM C models today, either [running the model locally](https://huggingface.co/EvolutionaryScale), [the Forge API](https://forge.evolutionaryscale.ai/) and [AWS SageMaker](https://aws.amazon.com/marketplace/seller-profile?id=seller-iw2nbscescndm).

 ### Using ESM C 300M and 600M via GitHub
 ESM C model weights are stored on the HuggingFace hub under https://huggingface.co/EvolutionaryScale/.